mpnally/Terrifically-Simple-JSON/README.md

 }
 ```

-VS-JSON defines a special JSON property whose name is `_id`.
-It is used to define the identity of an object.
+The `_id` property is used to define the identity of an object.
 Here is an example of its use:

 ```JSON